ImKH310/PITA_reg_validator/README.md

-# Bidirectional Relationship Validator
+# LLM-generated Multiple Relationships Human Validator

-A web-based tool for validating and assessing confidence levels for CNSC-USNRC bidirectional relationships.
+A web-based tool for validating and assessing confidence levels for CNSC-USNRC multiple or conflict relationships.

 ## 🚀 Quick Start